galen211/udacity-blockchain-developer/README.md

 # Udacity Blockchain Development Nanodegree

 ## About Me
-I'm a former bond trader and consultant who has been involved in fintech for over 10 years.
-I'm interested in Blockchain use cases that enhance existing legal regimes to enable individuals and organizations to contract more ubiquitously and frictionlessly.
+I'm a former bond trader and consultant who has worked at the intersection of finance and technology for ten years.
+I'm interested in use cases for blockchain that enable individuals and businesses to transact with greater efficiency, transparency, and security.

 ## Nanodegree Projects